aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to DOCX" h2="Transform EML to DOCX within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+Email conversion is the process of changing the format of an email message from one type to another.
+For example, you may need to convert an email message from EML to HTML or from HTML to DOCX.

+<h2>How Aspose.Total Helps for EML to DOCX Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to create, manipulate, and convert documents.
+It includes two APIs that are specifically designed to help with email conversion: Aspose.Email for C++ and Aspose.Words for C++.

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOCX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Using Aspose.Email for C++, you can convert an EML file format to HTML.
+After that, you can use Aspose.Words for C++ to export the HTML to DOCX.
+Both APIs come under the Aspose.Total for C++ package, so you don't need to purchase them separately.

+Aspose.Total for C++ also includes other APIs that can help you with document conversion, such as Aspose.PDF for C++, Aspose.Cells for C++, and Aspose.Slides for C++.
+With these APIs, you can convert documents from one format to another, such as from PDF to DOCX, from XLSX to HTML, and from PPTX to JPG.

+In addition to document conversion, Aspose.Total for C++ also provides APIs for creating, manipulating, and converting images, emails, and barcodes.
+With these APIs, you can create images from scratch, manipulate existing images, convert images from one format to another, create and send emails, and generate and read barcodes.

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to create, manipulate, and convert documents.
+It includes APIs specifically designed to help with email conversion, as well as APIs for creating, manipulating, and converting images, emails, and barcodes.
+With Aspose.Total for C++, you can easily convert EML to HTML and then export the HTML to DOCX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}